Aurora Fire Rescue Oral Board Interview — What Fire Department Panels Actually Evaluate

 Know every question category cold before your AFR oral board date.

 Colorado departments draw serious candidate pools from across the Rocky Mountain region.
-Aurora panels have seen every mistake.
+Panels have seen every mistake.
 Candidates are not eliminated because they were unqualified — they are eliminated because they were unprepared or made avoidable errors inside the room.

 The red flags that end candidacies are documented here: